-From Peruccacci et al. (2017), we identified five categories of decreasing geographic accuracy P: P_0 (very high); $P_1 < 1 \text{ km}^2$ (high); $1 \le P{10} < 10 \text{ km}^2$ (medium); $10 \le P{100} < 100 \text{ km}^2$ (low); and $100 \le P{300} < 300 \text{ km}^2$ (very low).
+From Peruccacci et al. (2017), we identified five categories of decreasing geographic accuracy $P: P_0$ (very high); $P_1 < 1 \text{ km}^2$ (high); $1 \le P{10} < 10 \text{ km}^2$ (medium); $10 \le P{100} < 100 \text{ km}^2$ (low); $100 \le P{300} < 300 \text{ km}^2$ (very low).
 The geographic accuracy is assigned based on the maximum circular area within which the landslide realistically occurred.
-A level P_0 , corresponding to the exact location of the landslide, was assigned to those failures for which the information source directly reported the geographic coordinates, or the road with the exact kilometric indication, or even, in the case of a landslide occurring in a built-up area, the street and the approximate house number.
+A level $P_0$ , corresponding to the exact location of the landslide, was assigned to those failures for which the information source directly reported the geographic coordinates, the road with the exact kilometric indication, or even, in the case of a landslide occurring in a built-up area, the street and the approximate house number.
 In particular, the road kilometre was obtained by searching for kilometre markers in Google Street View; in a few cases, the landslide body was clearly visible.
-Level P_1 corresponds to a landslide located within a radius of less than about 0.6 km, e.g. the name of the street was known, but not the exact location.
-A medium level of geographic accuracy P{10} was assigned when the information obtained from the source allowed the identification of a large road sector, or a city block affected by the landslide (within a radius of less than about 1.8 km).
-A low level of geographic accuracy P{100} was attributed when the information source mentioned the district, borough or hamlet of a municipality where the landslide occurred.
-Finally, a very low level of geographic accuracy P{300} was given in the few cases where only the municipality is mentioned.
+Level P 1 corresponds to a landslide located within a radius of less than about 0.6 km.
+For example, the name of the street was known but not the exact location.
+A medium level of geographic accuracy $P{10}$ was assigned when the information obtained from the source allowed the identification of a large road sector or a city block was affected by the landslide (within a radius of less than about 1.8 km).
+A low level of geographic accuracy $P{100}$ was attributed when the information source mentioned the district, borough, or hamlet of a municipality where the landslide occurred.
+Finally, a very low level of geographic accuracy $P{300}$ was given in the few cases where only the municipality is mentioned.

 The date of occurrence (year, month, and day) is given for each failure.
-As for the geographic accuracy, we defined a temporal accuracy T in three classes: T1 when the time (from minutes to one hour) of the event is known; T2 when the part of the day is known or the occurrence time can be inferred; T3 when only the day of occurrence is known.
-The time of the T1 class can be derived from both news reporting and institutional reporting, assuming that the authorities involved (e.g., Fire and Rescue Service, RFI) are warned immediately after the landslide event.
-The T2 class is assigned in two cases.
-When the news specifies that the landslide occurred in a time slot (e.g., late morning, early afternoon), an inferred time is given according to Table 3, which provides four main subdivisions of the day into nine time slots.
-In the case of online news reporting, the time at which the news was first published is used to determine the inferred time of the failure, assuming that the landslide certainly occurred before the news was posted.
-Lastly, if the news only reports the day on which the event occurred, the landslide is assigned a daily temporal accuracy of T3 and is conventionally assumed to have occurred at the end of the day (23:59).
+As for the geographic accuracy, we defined a temporal accuracy T in three classes: $T_1$ when the time (from minutes to 1 h) of the event is known, $T_2$ when the part of the day is known or the occurrence time can be inferred, and $T_3$ when only the day of occurrence is known.
+The time of the $T_1$ class can be derived from both news reporting and institutional reporting, assuming that the authorities involved (e.g. Fire and Rescue Service, RFI) are warned immediately after the landslide event.
+The $T_2$ class is assigned in two cases.
+When the news specifies that the landslide occurred in a time slot (e.g. late morning, early afternoon), an inferred time is given according to Table 3, which provides four main sub-divisions of the day into nine time slots.
+In the case of